sswaner/PMI_Donation_Manager/README.md

 ## Next Steps:
  - work on building login
    - get test accounts to login and future testing for access levels

+# Shawn's Additions
+## Node changes
+ - reconfigured to use routes and controllers
+ - cleaned up database connection (uses .env file in /api)

+## Database
+ - Added accountID 2 to the Accounts table

+## Next Steps
+ - Add more test data to the database
+ - Modify API to accept changes